wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 ### The fees were going to be high anyways

-Because Bitcoiners strongly believe that Bitcoin will be adopted by more users who see a need for Bitcoin properties (citizens experiencing significant currency debasement, institutional users who require fast finality, users trying to circumvent capital controls, ...) combined with the choice to maintain a limited blocksize, there is a strong belief that **transaction fees will become prohibitive in the future**, excluding small users from ever using on-chain transactions.
+Because Bitcoiners strongly believe that Bitcoin will be adopted by more users who see a need for Bitcoin's properties (citizens experiencing significant currency debasement, institutional users who require fast finality, users trying to circumvent capital controls, ...) combined with the choice to maintain a limited blocksize, there is a strong belief that **transaction fees will become prohibitive in the future**, excluding small users from ever using on-chain transactions.
 The hope is that Layer 2 solutions will be ready by then.
 {: style="text-align: justify"}

 A common argument presented about the fact that spam induces high fees is that we all knew that high fees were always going to be high, so high fees shouldn't be an issue.
 This is argument is flawed for two reasons: